meloniq/appad-manager/readme.txt

 === AppAd Manager ===
 Contributors: meloniq, appthemes
 Donate link: http://blog.meloniq.net/donate/
-Tags: ad, ads, advertise, banner, adsense, between posts, theme, classipress, clipper, jobroller, vantage, ideas Requires at least: 3.3
+Tags: ad, ads, advertise, banner, adsense, between posts, appthemes, classipress, clipper, hirebee, ideas, jobroller, qualitycontrol, taskerr, vantage
+Requires at least: 4.0
-Tested up to: 3.5.1
+Tested up to: 4.3.1
-Stable tag: 1.0.0
+Stable tag: 1.1

 Displays google adsense (or other ads) between posts in AppThemes Premium Themes.

 == Description ==

-This plugin insert advertise between posts (ads, coupons, job listings...) in AppThemes Premium Themes.
+This plugin inserts advertise between posts (ads, coupons, job listings...) in AppThemes Premium Themes.

-In administrative panel You can setup frequency of inserting advertise.
+In administrative panel you can setup frequency of inserting advertises.

-Check screenshots to see how it will appear on Your site.
+Please look at the screenshots to see how it will appear on your website.

-= Supported themes =
+= Supported themes from AppThemes =
+* ClassiPress
-* AppThemes:
+* Clipper
-ClassiPress, Clipper, JobRoller
+* JobRoller

 = Supported languages =
 * English
 * Polish

-If You translated plugin to Your native language, please send it to me, and will attach it to next release.
+If you have translated plugin to your native language, please send it to me, and I will attach it to next release.
-E-mail address You will find on <a href="http://blog.meloniq.net/kontakt/">contact page</a>.
+Email address you will find on [contact page](http://blog.meloniq.net/kontakt/).
-Waiting as well for suggestions, where and how to insert new ads.

 == Installation ==